ktrieu/new-website/writing/bootloader/part-1.md

 }
 ```

-There’s really nothing meaningful we can do here since we don’t even have access to the `system_table` to log a message.
-Such is low-level programming.
-I promise we’ll have something better here soon.
+For now, it'll do the same as the main function.
+We'll have something useful to add here later.

 Let's add that and try `cargo run` again.
 Will this work?